euroargodev/argodmqc_owc/README.md

 2. Setup folder structure

   The app requires a specific folder structure, and these folders & files are referenced in the config JSON file.
   The example structure here is reflected in the example config JSON file.
+Please note that the `data` folder is available [here](https://github.com/euroargodev/argodmqc_owc/tree/feature/pypi-preparation/data)
   - data
     - climatology
       - historical_argo